-In the cable car station you can find a nice restaurant with great views, but we decided to continue to the lake.
-The last leg was around 2 kilometers through the snow, but not to slippery, pretty safe.
-You will cross two three more times the skiers slopes, but don’t worry, it is not dangerous.
+In the cable car station, you can find a nice restaurant with great views, but we decided to continue to the lake.
+The last leg was around 2 kilometers through the snow, but not too slippery, pretty safe.
+You will cross two-three more times the skier’s slopes, but don’t worry, it is not dangerous.
 I would say that this skiing resort is mostly for families with small kids – it is a perfect place to learn skiing or snowboarding, slopes are very good for that.
 Almost all of them are blue.

 This is the cable car station on the top.

-Here is the skiing resort, but very small one.
+Here is the skiing resort, but a very small one.

-Very family friendly skiing resort, very good place to learn skiing.
+Very family-friendly skiing resort, a very good place to learn skiing.

 Once you reach the lake, you can have a snack outside and buy some stuff cash (up to 20 CHF) in a kiosk or go into the restaurant.
 There you can pay with a credit card.

-We have ordered some day soup and coke.
-My tip during hikes would be: never eat to heavy food as you will get sleepy and heavy.
+We have ordered soup and coke.
+My tip during hikes would be: never eat too heavy food as you will get sleepy and heavy.
 Soup is perfect for such hikes: it is warm, it is light, it is delicious (Swiss soups are the best in the world for me personally), it gives enough energy to continue.

 The soup costs 10.50 CHF and coke another 5 CHF.
 I must warn you: mountains restaurants don’t come cheap in Switzerland, but after a steep hike in winter – it is very refreshing 🙂

 The views from the restaurant are simply inspiring.